All about feeding

 |

-Bees are able to transform nectar by partially drying it and modifying its composition through the incorporation of digestive enzymes from their saliva.
-When the transformed product is stable, bees store it in cells that they cap.
+Bees are able to transform nectar by partially drying it and modifying its composition by incorporating digestive enzymes from their saliva.
+When the product of the transformation is stable, bees store it in cells that they cap.
 The honey thus produced constitutes the colony’s collective reserve and provides most of the carbohydrates and part of the minerals (its average composition is given in Table 1). |

 - high nutritional value for the bee

-Highly diluted substances such as nectar require a high concentration of enzymes during digestion in the bees’ intestine, with a higher energetic cost of digestion.
+Highly diluted substances such as nectar require a significant concentration of enzymes during digestion in the bees’ intestine, with a higher energetic cost of digestion.
 As a result, bees generally consume relatively little nectar directly.

-According to various authors (e.g., Rosov, 1944; Pouvreau, 1981), a colony will consume between 50 and 120 kg of honey per year, including 10 to 30 kg during winter (depending on climate and weather, colony size, and its thermoregulation capacity (e.g., Farrar, 1952; Dyce and Morse, 1960).
+According to various authors (e.g., Rosov, 1944; Pouvreau, 1981), a colony consumes between 50 and 120 kg of honey per year, including 10 to 30 kg during winter (depending on climate and weather, colony size, and its thermoregulation capacity (e.g., Farrar, 1952; Dyce and Morse, 1960).

 |

-Carbohydrates represent a substantial share of bee nutrition and are mainly used for energy expenditure.
-The main uses can be mentioned below (in decreasing order of energetic cost): |
+Carbohydrates represent an important part of the bees’ diet and are mainly used for their energy expenditure.
+We can mention the main ones below (in decreasing order of energetic cost): |

-- Construction activities (wax production).
+- Building activities (wax production).

-- Brood feeding (royal jelly production).
+- Feeding the brood (royal jelly production).

 2. Pollen consumption